 Prang Colored Pencils Review

-This budget line of colored pencils overall fairs quite well in most regards, especially for their ridiculously cheap price.
+The budget line of Prang Colored Pencils overall fairs quite well in most regards, especially for their ridiculously cheap price.
 They produce decently vibrant colors and this can be intensified with some extra pressure and, with the thick 3.3mm hard wax core, will be able to hold up to that extra pressure.
-However, too much of a good thing can be a bad thing, and the extra hard core can be prone to breakage during sharpening.
-The blending is not quite there on these, but they are overall still a great pencil for someone starting out or even honing on their color and shading skills to give a go.
+However, too much of a good thing can be a bad thing, and the extra hard core can be prone to breakage during sharpening if you aren’t careful.
+The blending is not quite there on these compared to much more expensive lines, but they are overall still a great pencil for someone starting out or even honing on their color and shading skills to give a go.
 These have a round shape and are available in quantities from 12 to 50.